apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 The actor does not employ a full-featured web browser such as Chromium or Firefox, so it will not be sufficient for web pages that render their content dynamically using client-side JavaScript.
 To scrape such sites, you might prefer to use [**Web Scraper**](https://apify.com/apify/web-scraper) (`apify/web-scraper`), which loads pages in a full browser and renders dynamic content.

 Since Cheerio Scraper's **Page function** is executed in the context of the server, it only supports server-side code running in Node.js.
 If you need to combine client- and server-side libraries in Chromium using the [Puppeteer](https://github.com/GoogleChrome/puppeteer/) library, you might prefer to use
 [**Puppeteer Scraper**](https://apify.com/apify/puppeteer-scraper) (`apify/puppeteer-scraper`).
-For even more flexibility and control, you might develop a new actor from scratch in Node.js using the [Apify SDK](https://sdk.apify.com).
+For even more flexibility and control, you might develop a new actor from scratch in Node.js using [Cheerio](https://cheerio.dev).

 In the [**Page function**](#page-function) and **Prepare request function**, you can only use NPM modules that are already installed in this actor.
 If you require other modules for your scraping, you'll need to develop a completely new actor.
-You can use the [`CheerioCrawler`](https://sdk.apify.com/docs/api/cheerio-crawler) class from Apify SDK to get most of the functionality of Cheerio Scraper out of the box.
+You can use the [`CheerioCrawler`](https://crawlee.dev/api/cheerio-crawler/class/CheerioCrawler) class from Crawlee to get most of the functionality of Cheerio Scraper out of the box.

 ## Input configuration